adammark/Markup.js/README.md

 ## Nested objects

-Object hierarchies can be expressed in dot notation.
+Object hierarchies can be expressed with dot notation.
 For example:

 ``` javascript
 var context = {